TNO/Renaissance-Ada/README.md

 ## Examples

-The image below shows the depencies of Find-related subprograms of the [Rejuvenation Library](/src/libraries/Rejuvenation_Lib) as extracted by the [Dependency Graph Extractor](/src/tools/Dependency_Graph_Extractor) and queried using [Neo4J](https://neo4j.com/).
+The image below shows the dependencies of Find-related subprograms of the [Rejuvenation Library](/src/libraries/Rejuvenation_Lib) as extracted by the [Dependency Graph Extractor](/src/tools/Dependency_Graph_Extractor) and queried using [Neo4J](https://neo4j.com/).